Fracture Liaison Services

 Our specialist Service Delivery Team support the development and improvement of FLS across the UK.

 Fracture liaison services (FLS) systematically identify people aged 50 and older who have had a ‘fragility fracture’, with the aim of reducing their risk of further fractures.
-Following comprehensive assessment, FLS start osteoporosis treatment and refer people to other services to improve their bone health and reduce their risk of falling.

 Our work includes: